golang/website/_content/doc/go1.26.md

 function no longer locks the calling goroutine to the OS thread while executing the passed function.
-Additionally, any goroutines which are spawned during the execution of the passed function and their descendants now inherit the properties of WithDataIndependentTiming for their lifetime.
+Additionally, any goroutines which are spawned during the execution of the passed function and their descendants now inherit the properties of `WithDataIndependentTiming` for their lifetime.
 This change also affects cgo in the following ways:

-- Any C code called via cgo from within the function passed to WithDataIndependentTiming, or from a goroutine spawned by the function passed to WithDataIndependentTiming and its descendants, will also have data independent timing enabled for the duration of the call.
+- Any C code called via cgo from within the function passed to `WithDataIndependentTiming`, or from a goroutine spawned by the function passed to `WithDataIndependentTiming` and its descendants, will also have data independent timing enabled for the duration of the call.
 If the C code disables data independent timing, it will be re-enabled on return to Go.
-- If C code called via cgo, from the function passed to WithDataIndependentTiming or elsewhere, enables or disables data independent timing then calling into Go will preserve that state for the duration of the call.
+- If C code called via cgo, from the function passed to `WithDataIndependentTiming` or elsewhere, enables or disables data independent timing then calling into Go will preserve that state for the duration of the call.